vessi/erlcourses/lecture_09.md

 EUnit is unit testing framework that builds on ideas from JUnit(Java) and SUnit(Smalltalk).
 But EUnit was developed especially to be used in functional concurrent programming language.
 It is as laconic as Erlang is.

-EUnit was developed to be as less intrusive as developers can, so adding tests to your code will not change it.
+EUnit was developed to be least intrusive as it possibly can, so adding tests to your code will not change it.
 Anyway, if you plan to test only exported functions of module, you can place your tests separately - and it's widely used by application structure proposed by `rebar` build system.
 ---
 # EUnit
 ## EUnit glossary